AndrewCz9/1-HTML-and-CSS-udemy-course/README.md

 # udemy_course
-Learning HTML, CSS, JS and Git/GiotHub
+Learning basics of HTML and CSS to understand more about the development process.